creativecreature/pulse/README.md

 of buffers, windows gaining focus, the initiation of new `nvim` processes, etc.

-These calls contains the path to the buffer, which the server parses and writes to a log-structured key-value store.
+These calls contains the path to the buffer, which the server parses and writes to a log-structured append-only key-value store.
 The store is a work in progress, but it now includes some core features such as hash indexes, segmentation, and compaction.

 The server runs a background job which requests all of the buffers from the KV store, and proceeds to aggregate them to a remote database.
-I chose this approach primarily because I wanted to avoid surpassing the limits set by the free tier for the MongoDB database.
+I did it this way primarily because I wanted to avoid surpassing the limits set by the free tier for the remote database.

 The only things that aren't included in this repository is the API which retrieves the data and the website that displays it.
-The website has been the most challenging part so far because I wanted it to have a unique look and feel and to build all of the components from scratch.
+The website has been the most challenging part so far.
+I wanted it to have a unique look and feel and to build all of the components from scratch.
 I'm in the process of making it open source, but there are still a few things that I'd like to clean up first!

 # Running this project